aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getDoubleValue() {#getDoubleValue--}

+<b>@deprecated.</b> Please use the 'doubleValue' property instead.
 Gets the double value contained in the cell.

 ```javascript
 getDoubleValue() : number;